-- (b) Methods of decontamination related works - (c) Monitoring methods of exposure dose of workers for decontamination works - (d) Measures for reducing radiation exposure of workers for decontamination works - (e) Types and performance of machines, instruments and other equipment (hereafter referred to as "machinery") to be used for the decontamination related works - (f) Emergency measures when work-related accidents occur - (3) Employers of decontamination works, etc. should inform relevant workers of the details of the plan when the work plan has been established. - (4) Employers of decontamination works, etc. should take note of the following matters when establishing the work plan. - (a) The workplace should include the description of: - 1) Resting areas where eating, drinking or smoking is allowed. - 2) Contamination screening areas for a person leaving the area and for objects to take out. - (b) Methods of work should include the description of:Organization of workers, instructions to handle machinery, work procedures, working environment, etc. - (c) Measures for reducing radiation exposure should include the description of: - 1) Methods for measuring average ambient dose rate. - 2) Methods for reducing radiation exposure such as reduction of working hours, etc. - 3) Setting target values for exposure dose control based on the estimates of the exposure dose. - (5) Principles for establishing resting areas where eating, drinking or smoking is allowed - (a) The areas for eating and drinking should be basically isolated from the open air such as inside of vehicles, etc. If it is difficult to find such a place, eating and drinking should be allowed in the area where the following requirements are met.
-Smoking should also be allowed outside where the following requirements are met: - 1) Soil of high radioactivity does not exist in the vicinity. - 2) All workers should take a break simultaneously to prevent the inhalation of dust, and wait for about 20 min after interruption of the work, before eating, drinking, or smoking. - 3) Workers should stay on the windward side of the workplace.
-If that is not possible, at least workers should not stay in the downwind direction of the workplace. - (b) All workers should remove contaminated gear such as gloves, dust masks, etc. before eating, drinking or smoking, and decontaminate their hands by washing, etc. Workers should check for their own contamination before eating and drinking when they have handled highly radioactive contaminated soil and wastes. - (c) Used dust masks should be stored properly so that radioactive particles do not migrate to the inner side of the masks or they should be discarded (in the case of a screening test, the surface density of radioactive materials discharged by the accident on the surface of the mask should be measured before discarding it). - (d) Drinking of water is allowed only in an unavoidable case to prevent heat stroke, etc. It is necessary to move to the windward side of the workplace and to take preventive measures for contamination before drinking by taking off gloves, etc.

-(6) Principles for setting contamination screening areas
+1) Resting areas where eating, drinking, or smoking is allowed.

+2) Contamination screening areas for a person leaving the area and for objects to be taken out.

+(b) Methods of work should include a description of:

+Organization of workers, instructions for handling machinery, work procedures, working environment, etc.

+(c) Measures for reducing radiation exposure should include a description of:1) Methods for measuring average ambient dose rate.

+2) Methods for reducing radiation exposure such as reduction of working hours, etc.

+3) Setting target values for exposure dose control based on estimates of the exposure dose.

+- (5) Principles for establishing resting areas where eating, drinking, or smoking is allowed - (a) The areas for eating and drinking should be basically isolated from the open air such as inside vehicles, etc. If it is difficult to find such a place, eating and drinking should be allowed in the area where the following requirements are met.
+Smoking should also be allowed outside where the following requirements are met:

+1) Soil with high radioactivity does not exist in the vicinity.

+2) All workers should take a break simultaneously to prevent the inhalation of dust, and wait for about 20 min after interruption of the work, before eating, drinking, or smoking.

+3) Workers should stay on the windward side of the workplace.
+If that is not possible, workers should at least not stay in the downwind direction of the workplace.

+- (b) All workers should remove contaminated gear such as gloves, dust masks, etc. before eating, drinking, or smoking, and decontaminate their hands by washing, etc. Workers should check for their own contamination before eating and drinking when they have handled highly radioactive contaminated soil and waste. - (c) Used dust masks should be stored properly so that radioactive particles do not migrate to the inner side of the masks or they should be discarded (in the case of a screening test, the surface density of radioactive materials discharged by the accident on the surface of the mask should be measured before discarding it). - (d) Drinking water is allowed only in an unavoidable case to prevent heatstroke, etc. It is necessary to move to the windward side of the workplace and to take preventive measures for contamination before drinking by taking off gloves, etc. - (6) Principles for setting contamination screening areas - (a) Employers of decontamination work, etc. should set a contamination screening area in the workplace or nearby for decontamination.
+The location of the contamination screening area should be on the boundary of the workplace, where they are responsible for decontamination.
+However, if it is difficult to choose such a place for geographical or other reasons, it should be near the boundary.